Lindsey Wilson, Graduate Staff Assistant, GO-MAP, and PhD candidate, Education

 Cynthia says she is “so grateful to have had Lindsey as part of the GO-MAP team for the past two years, and look(s) forward to the positive and profound impact we know she will have as she takes her expertise and talents out into the world.
 It has been an honor to have been a small part of her graduate school journey.”

 Did you enjoy reading about how one of our graduate students contributes to the Grad School?
-Read about Graduate Student Assistant Ziyan Bai, who supports the professional development needs of postdocs and graduate students, with a focus on international grad students.
+Read about Saejin Kwak Tanguay, who co-taught a course for graduate students, faculty and staff on disrupting microaggressions and macroassaults.

 Published May 2018